PrefectHQ/prefect/docs/concepts/database.md

 ## Using the database

-A local SQLite database is the default for Prefect, and a local SQLite database is configured on installation.
+A local SQLite database is the default for Prefect.
+A local SQLite database is configured on installation.

 When you first install Prefect, your database will be located at `~/.prefect/orion.db`.